e22m4u/js-data-schema/README.md

 #### properties

-Used for objects to define the schema of object properties.
+Used for objects to define schema of object properties.
 Each property is a key-value pair where the value is a nested `DataSchema`.